ArkEcosystem/laravel-foundation/usage/ui.md

 window.Modal = Modal;
 ```

-3. Add the `external-link-confirm` component to the layout
+3. Add the `external-link-confirm` component to the layout:

 ```blade
 <x-ark-external-link-confirm />